near/nearcore/tools/protocol-schema-check/README.md

 Run the tool locally using:
 `RUSTFLAGS="--cfg enable_const_type_id" cargo +nightly run -p protocol-schema-check`

+On MacOS, prepend this with `CARGO_INCREMENTAL=0` to avoid a [known issue](https://github.com/dtolnay/inventory/issues/52) with incremental compilation.

 ## What To Do If It Fails

 If the tool fails, it indicates that you've made changes to the protocol schema.
 Follow these steps: